 Global CDN Services Market About $5B in 2023, Expected To Grow 3% In 2024, Driven by AWS

 [The short URL for this blog post is cdnmarket.com] The market for third-party CDN services, which I define as the delivery of video and small and large objects, was about $5 billion in 2023, which I break down in detail below.
 This figure does not include revenue for services tied to security (WAF, DDoS, etc.), compute, hardware, and storage and excludes delivery in China.
 The number excludes any company with its own DIY CDN, like Netflix and YouTube, that doesn’t sell its infrastructure as a service to other companies.
+UPDATED: June 30, 2025: Special CDN Podcast: The Latest on Delivery Pricing, Capacity Planning, DIY, Latency and Bitrate Trends]

 In most cases, these reports also include vendors who no longer exist in the market.
 Limelight Networks is frequently mentioned, yet it changed its name two years ago.
 CenturyLink changed its name to Lumen four years ago, and MaxCDN was acquired eight years ago.
-These bad reports also like to list vendors AT&T and Rackspace, neither of which has or sells its own CDN but resells Akamai and other third parties.
+These bad reports also list vendors AT&T and Rackspace, neither of which has its own CDN but resells Akamai and other third parties.
 Reports also list vendors like Imperva and Fortinet that don’t sell CDN services but cloud security services.

 The list consists of Amazon Prime Video, Disney, Comcast, Paramount Global, Warner Bros.
 Discovery, TikTok, Microsoft, Apple, Sony Entertainment Network, Nintendo, Activision Blizzard, Electronic Arts, Riot Games, Valve, Take-Two Interactive, Roblox, Ubisoft, Roku, NFL, MLB, ESL FACEIT Group, Spotify, Reliance Industries (Jio), TV18 (Viacom18), Snap, The Times Group and Reddit amongst others.
-I’ve been collecting CDN pricing data for almost twenty years, routinely talking to many of the companies mentioned, and there are public data points one can look at tied to traffic volumes and public filings to get numbers.
-For instance, when Reddit filed to go public, their S-1 said they planned to spend at least $385M on cloud services by September 2026.
+I’ve been collecting CDN pricing data for almost twenty years, routinely speaking with many of the companies mentioned, and some public data points can be examined, tied to traffic volumes and public filings, to obtain numbers.
+For instance, when Reddit filed to go public, its S-1 stated that it planned to spend at least $385 million on cloud services by September 2026.
 Many of the details I have from the customers on what they buy from CDN vendors are off the record, or I am under NDA not to disclose it.

 As I stated earlier, the total revenue of all vendors offering delivery services, excluding the China region, was about $5 billion in 2023.
 This includes delivery revenue from vendors listed at cdnlist.com and comprises Akamai, Amazon (Cloudfront), CDN77, Cloudflare, Comcast Technology Solutions, Edgio, Fastly, Google Cloud Media CDN, MainStreaming and Qwilt.
 It also combines revenue from smaller vendors into one number, including Bunny, CacheFly, CDNsun, Gcore, GlobalConnect, KeyCDN, Medianova, and other small regional CDNs.

-Cloudflare had $1.29 billion in company revenue in 2023, up 33% year-over-year, of which I am counting $500 million towards my market sizing numbers.
+Cloudflare reported $1.29 billion in company revenue for 2023, a 33% year-over-year increase, of which I am counting $500 million towards my market sizing numbers.
 Cloudflare offers many cloud security and DNS services that would not fall under my definition of delivery, and the company does very little in the way of streaming.
 Fastly had $506 million in total revenue, of which I am counting $380 million towards delivery.
-Based on Fastly guiding Q1 2024, 79% of their revenue in the quarter came from “Network Services,” where delivery falls under.
-While we await an updated filing from Edgio, in November of 2023, the company guided to $392 million at the midpoint.
-Some of that revenue is tied to security and application services and Edgio’s Uplynk platform, so I am using $200 million from their revenue guidance for my market sizing number.
+Based on Fastly’s guidance for Q1 2024, 79% of their revenue in the quarter came from “Network Services,” which includes delivery.
+While we await an updated filing from Edgio, the company guided to $392 million at the midpoint in November 2023.
+Some of that revenue is tied to security and application services, as well as Edgio’s Uplynk platform, so I am using $200 million from their revenue guidance for my market sizing number.
 CDN77 disclosed that their 2023 revenue was in the $ 140M-$150 million range and that they expect 40% growth in 2024.
-By my projections, the top six largest CDNs combined had revenue of $3.8B in 2023, making up 74% of the total market.
+According to my projections, the top six largest CDNs combined generated revenue of $3.8 billion in 2023, accounting for 74% of the total market.

 If you have any comments or questions on the topic, you can put them in the comments section on this post on LinkedIn or contact me directly at dan@danrayburn.com